Trump stays on Illinois' ballot as election board declines to ban him over insurrection amendment

 The board’s unanimous ruling comes after its hearing officer, a retired judge and Republican, found that a “preponderance of the evidence” shows Trump is ineligible to run for president because he violated a constitutional ban on those who “engaged in insurrection” from holding office.
 But the hearing officer recommended the board let the courts make the ultimate decision.

+Trump's attorney urged the board not to get involved, contending the former president never engaged in insurrection but that wasn't something it could determine.
+“We would recommend and urge the board to not wade into this,” attorney Adam Merrill said.

+An attorney for the voters who objected to Trump's presence on the ballot said they'd appeal to Cook County circuit court.
+“What’s happened here is an avoidance of a hot potato issue,” attorney Matthew Piers told reporters after the hearing.
+“I get the desire to do it, but the law doesn’t allow you to duck.”

-That will likely be the case now, with the Supreme Court scheduled next week to hear arguments in Trump's appeal of a Colorado ruling declaring him ineligible for the presidency in that state.
+The issue will likely be decided at a higher court, with the U.S. Supreme Court scheduled next week to hear arguments in Trump's appeal of a Colorado ruling declaring him ineligible for the presidency in that state.

 The nation's highest court has never ruled on a case involving Section 3 of the 14th Amendment, which was adopted in 1868 to prevent former confederates from returning to office after the Civil War but has rarely been used since then.
 Some legal scholars say the post-Civil War clause applies to Trump for his role in trying to overturn the 2020 presidential election and encouraging his backers to storm the U.S. Capitol after he lost to Democrat Joe Biden.